 We live in a world where there are so many different family dynamics that we all exist within.
 With that being the case, some brides may not have a father to walk them down the aisle for a whole variety of reasons, such as a father passing away, living too far away to make it, not having a father growing up, or any other reason.
 Worrying about who will walk you down the aisle can be an emotional stressor for brides on their wedding day.
 The idea of walking down the aisle without someone at their side - so we wanted to give you a few ideas to consider when thinking about who will walk you down the aisle on your wedding day.

 What if I don't have a father to walk me down the aisle?

-Naturally, every aspect of your wedding comes down to your own personal choices and ideas, but we wanted to give you some ideas for how to consider walking you down the aisle.
+Naturally, every aspect of your wedding comes down to your own choices and ideas, but we wanted to give you some ideas for how to consider walking you down the aisle.

-A sibling (or other relative)
+A sibling (or other relatives)

-Walk down the aisle solo
+Walk down the aisle solo.

-Hopefully this will help spark some ideas if you're wondering who, other than a father, can walk you down the aisle.
-We'd love to hear from anyone who had someone that wasn't their father walk them down the aisle, let us know your story below!
+Hopefully, this will help spark some ideas if you're wondering who, other than a father, can walk you down the aisle.
+We'd love to hear from anyone who had someone that wasn't their father walk them down the aisle.
+Let us know your story below!